The iconic Tiger's Nest Monastery (Paro Taktsang) with its traditional white and gold architecture, clinging to a steep granite cliff in Bhutan.

 Day 06: Jungle Activities in Chitwan National Park

-Accommodation: Hotel Parkland or a similar hotel
+Accommodation: Hotel Aikawa or similar

 Meals: Breakfast, Lunch, and Dinner